isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-chameleon-colors-mean/index.md

 - color
 layout: post
 ---
 Chameleons are famous for changing colors.
-A�coat of many colors is a story about a little girl who had a coat that was not just one [color](https://pestpolicy.com/paint-colors-to-brighten-a-dark-room/).
+Acoat of many colors is a story about a little girl who had a coat that was not just one [color](https://pestpolicy.com/paint-colors-to-brighten-a-dark-room/).
 She takes it to church with her and everyone admires the colors.

-That's a chameleon!�Just like peacocks, a chameleon will change color depending on its mood changes, temperature, or body language.
+That's a chameleon!Just like peacocks, a chameleon will change color depending on its mood changes, temperature, or body language.

-This is thanks to its three pigments; brown, black, and red.�So, really, what do chameleon colors mean?�Well, the following reasons are the most likely.
+This is thanks to its three pigments; brown, black, and red.So, really, what do chameleon colors mean?Well, the following reasons are the most likely.
 - **Chameleon will change to darker colors such as black when stressed or to neutral colors such as beige or light brown when in a relaxed state.
 But, if they are happy, they will turn to brighter colors such as green. **
 - **On the other hand, to show aggression or excitement, chameleons will turn to brighter colors such as orange, red, bright blue, or green. **
 - **In addition, a chameleon will change color depending on temperature.
 For example, when it gets cold outside, the chameleon changes their skin pigment to black - this helps them absorb more heat. **